renanstn/renanstn/README.md

 ## Hobbies

-- 🛠️ Random projects just for fun, in random languages
+- 🛠️ Random projects, in random languages
 - 🛼 Rollerblade
 - 🎮 Games development, using the amazing [Godot Engine](https://godotengine.org/)
 - :shipit: Solve some CTF challenges, and write some writeups